corda/corda-docs/content/en/docs/corda-enterprise/4.7/node/archiving/archiving-setup.md

 ### Archiving and Collaborative Recovery

 The [Collaborative Recovery CorDapp **LedgerSync** V1.2](../collaborative-recovery/ledger-sync) has been introduced for compatibility with the Archive Service.
 If you or anyone on your network uses Collaborative Recovery to recover data after a disaster scenario, archived transactions in any nodes on the network are marked as such.
-This means they do not appear to be 'lost' or 'missing'data and will not be recovered automatically in the recovery process.
+This means they do not appear to be 'lost' or 'missing' data and will not be recovered automatically in the recovery process.

 ## Making archive-friendly CorDapps